 - Provide a little background about the problem you were trying to solve or the group whose lives you are seeking to improve.

 - Because we have a global readership, some people won’t know much detail about your area.
 Please provide some interesting context and history about your area.
 What makes it a great place to live?
+What would you want to tell someone who was visiting for the first time?
 It’s a nice opportunity to promote the place you serve.

 - Please focus on practice, not partisan politics.
 Of course local government is political, and it’s ok to mention it, but avoid being partisan.